TheRetroWeb/PicoPOST/README.md

 > [!NOTE]
 > You can get a quick summary from the blog post!
 [Introducing the PicoPOST - The Retro Web Blog](https://blog.theretroweb.com/2023/01/03/introducing-the-picopost/)

-> [!NOTE]
-> More in-depth information can be found on our Wiki!
-[PicoPOST - The Retro Web Wiki](https://wiki.theretroweb.com/index.php?title=PicoPOST)

 ## Introduction

 ![PicoPOST Logo](/readme_files/logo.png)